 17. Paint Rocks

-Painting outdoors is an easy way to let babies and toddlers get as messy as they want without worrying about destroying the furniture.
+Painting outdoors is an easy way to let toddlers get as messy as they want without worrying about destroying the furniture.
 Gather some rocks and relish in a low-cost way to beautify the backyard.

 18. Search for Four-Leaf Clovers